asamy/ksm/README.md

 # ksm

-A really simple and lightweight x64 hypervisor written in C for Windows for Intel processors.
+A really simple and lightweight x64 hypervisor written in C for Intel processors.

 ## Features